cyverse/irods-adm/coding-standards-bash.md

 __TODO review the following in a browser__

-Use a bash array to as an array, list, or map of integers or strings, but do not use them to implement more complex data structures.
+Use a bash array as an array, list, or map of integers or strings, but do not use them as more complex data structures.
 Instead, consider using another scripting language such as awk or python.

 ### Iterating over Command Output

 Use `readarray` plus a `for` loop instead of a `while` to iterate over the output of a command.
 This makes the flow of the script text reflect the flow of the execution, improving understandability.

-In this example, the flow of the source code has the output of `get_resources` being iterated over before the command is called.
-The reader of the code needs to go to the bottom of the loop to see what is being iterated over.
+In this example, the flow of the source code shows an iteration.
+Only when the reader scans to the bottom does they learn the iteration is over the output of `get_resources`.
 For all but the smallest while loops this is disruptive to the reader.

 ```bash
 while read -r resc; do